openedx-unsupported/devstack/docs/pycharm_integration.rst

 Before running Run or Debug in PyCharm
 --------------------------------------

-**NOTE:** If you are looking for instructions for NFS or docker-sync, see :ref:`Deprecated MacOS performance improvements`.
+**NOTE:** If you are looking for instructions for NFS or docker-sync, see `Deprecated MacOS performance improvements`_.

 Every time you run/debug a server or test in PyCharm, you must first ensure the
 following: